 Most Important Story of the Week – ViacomCBS ends their Apple Bundle

-The news, reported by 9-5 Mac, is that the first Apple bundle (CBS All-Access and Showtime for $10 if you have Apple TV+) is no longer being offered by Apple.
-When this deal was first announced, I hailed it–fine, hailed is too strong, but noted–that this was the second bundle after the Disney only bundle.
+The news, reported by 9-to-5 Mac, is that the first Apple bundle (CBS All Access and Showtime for $10 if you have Apple TV+) is no longer being offered by Apple.
+When this deal was first announced, I hailed–fine, hailed is too strong, but noted–that this was the second bundle after the Disney-only bundle.

 Well, my skepticism was warranted.
 The CBS bundle on Apple TV is already over.